top of page

 When I clicked to open the link to the content, I was gobsmacked to discover that the article was, indeed, my work.

-Rebekah copied and published my original written work without permission and claimed that she wrote it.
+Rebekah copied and published my original written work without permission, claiming that she had written it.
 By any professional or legal standard, it’s unethical and unlawful.

 When Rebekah's LI followers praised the article’s clarity and insight, she responded with things such as, “Thanks!
 I love writing about respiratory protection!”